diem/diem/config/management/README.md

 solution and a token stored locally on their disk in a file accessible to the management tool.

-In addition, the association will provide a GitHub repository (and owner) along with a distinct namespace for each participant.
+In addition, the association will provide a GitHub repository (and repository owner) along with a distinct namespace for each participant.
 GitHub namespaces equate to directories within the repository.

 Each participant must retrieve an appropriate GitHub